 \section{Abstract}

-Electronic wave functions at Anderson transitions exhibit multifractal scaling characterized by a continuum of generalized multifractal exponents $\Delta_\gamma$ with vector indices $\gamma = (q_1,\ldots,q_n)$.
-In a field theory description of the transitions, there are corresponding multifractal operators $\Op_\gamma$ with scaling dimensions $\Delta_\gamma$.
-Assuming conformal invariance and using the conformal bootstrap framework, we derive a constraint that implies that the generalized multifractal spectrum $\Delta_\gamma$ must be quadratic in all $q_i$ in any dimension $d > 2$.
-As several numerical studies have shown deviations from parabolicity, we argue that conformal invariance is likely absent at Anderson transitions in dimensions $d > 2$.
+Multifractals arise in various systems across nature whose scaling behavior is characterized by a continuous spectrum of multifractal exponents $\Delta_q$.
+In the context of Anderson transitions, the multifractality of critical wave functions is described by operators $O_q$ with scaling dimensions $\Delta_q$ in a field-theory description of the transitions.
+The operators $O_q$ satisfy the so-called Abelian fusion expressed as a simple operator product expansion.
+Assuming conformal invariance and Abelian fusion, we use the conformal bootstrap framework to derive a constraint that implies that the multifractal spectrum $\Delta_q$ (and its generalized form) must be quadratic in its arguments in any dimension $d \geq 2$.